EventStore/EventStore-Client-Dotnet/docs/docs/connecting/grpc-interceptor.md

 The EventStoreDB client allows you to add one of these to the connection that can be used for logging all requests made or other such things.

-To create one, add a new class that inherits from `Interceptor` and override the methods that you want to intercept.
+To create one, add a new class, which inherits from `Interceptor` and override the methods that you want to intercept.

 <<< @/samples/connecting-to-a-single-node/DemoInterceptor.cs#interceptor